Spread them Apart: Towards Robust Watermarking of Generated Content: Problem Statement

 \subsection{Image Watermarking}

-In our approach, we focus on \emph{detection} and \emph{attribution} of the generated image simultaneously: while detection is aimed to verify whether a particular image is generated by a given model, attribution is aimed at determining the user who generated the image.
+In our approach, we focus on \emph{detection} and \emph{attribution} of the generated image simultaneously: while detection is aimed at verifying whether a particular image is generated by a given model, attribution is aimed at determining the user who generated the image.

-Suppose that we are given the generative model $f$ deployed in the black-box setting, i.e., as a service: in the generation phase a user $u_i \in [u_1, \dots, u_m]$ sends a query to the model and receives a generated image $x \in \mathbb{R}^d$.
+Suppose that we are given the generative model $f$ deployed in the black-box setting, i.e., as a service: in the generation phase, a user $u_i \in [u_1, \dots, u_m]$ sends a query to the model and receives a generated image $x \in \mathbb{R}^d$.
 If $x$ is a watermarked image, the owner of model $f$ should be able to identify that $x$ is generated by user $u_i$ by querying the model $f$.
 In our method, the image is watermarked during the \emph{generation} phase, not during the post-processing.
-We formulate the process of watermarking and attribution in the following way:

-\begin{enumerate} \item When the user $u_i \in [u_1, \dots, u_m]$ registers in the service, it is assigned a pair of \emph{public} and \emph{private} keys, namely, the watermark $w(u_i)$ and the secret $s(u_i)$.
+We formulate the process of watermarking and attribution in the following way: \begin{enumerate} \item When the user $u_i \in [u_1, \dots, u_m]$ registers in the service, it is assigned a pair of \emph{public} and \emph{private} keys, namely, the watermark $w(u_i)$ and the secret $s(u_i)$.
 Watermark is a binary string of length $n$ and the secret is the sequence of tuples of length $n$, where each tuple is a pair of unique positive numbers treated as indices: $w(u_i) \in \{0,1\}^n, \ s(u_i) \in \mathbb{Z}_{+}^{2n}.$ \item When the user $u_i$ queries the model $f,$ it generates the image $x$ with the watermark $w(u_i)$ embedded into $x$. \item When the watermarked object $x$ is received by the model owner, it extracts the watermark $w(u_i|x)$ using the secret $s(u_i)$ of the user $u_i$ and compares it with the watermark $w(u_i)$ assigned to the user $u_i$.
-Following the previous works (\cite{yu2021artificial,fernandez2023stable}), we compute the bitwise distance $d(w(u_i|x), w(u_i))$ between $w(u_i|x)$ and $w(u_i)$:
+To do so, we compute the bitwise distance $d(w(u_i|x), w(u_i))$ between $w(u_i|x)$ and $w(u_i)$: